clementtech/GoogleDriveDirectDownload/README.md

 - [x] Catch for invalid link with try and except block
 - [ ] GUI ?

 - Got Annoyed that I have to Keep Manually selecting and copy the link.
-Adding new fuction that auto paste link to clipboard with paperclip
+Adding new fuction that auto paste link to clipboard with pyperclip
 - [ ] Auto Paste Link to clipboard